 A visit to the "Oberschloss" (Upper castle) in Kranichfeld Thuringia, Germany, Tourism, Travel Guide

 Go to page

 I had found a great B & B accommodation in Kranichfeld where I stayed for two days.

 The "Oberschloss" is overlooking this little town and caught my attention immediately.

 Because of the heat I was really happy that I did not have to walk all the way up and the parking lot was only a few steps away from this castle.
 Luckily it was also not Monday because I would have found locked doors.
 Soon I became aware that ruins formed the major part of this castle which looked to me like a real fairy tale castle.
 What a place to show it in a movie!

-The entrance fee was very moderate an knowing that I had to climb stairs and lots of walking I bought some refreshments first and talked to friendly girls who did all the selling.
+The entrance fee was very moderate and knowing that I had to climb stairs and do lots of walking I bought some refreshments first and talked to the friendly girls who did all the selling.